hualin-ok/hualin-ok.github.io/home.md

 >
 > [More Publicaitons...](/publications)

-## Recent Presentations
+## Coming Presentations

-> - **Lin, H.**, Washburn, I. J., Cox, R., Sahbaz S., & Greder, K. (November, 2020).
-Snyder’s Children’s Hope Scale: Evidence for use in a Latino Sample.
-Paper wil be presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
+### Conference Symposium
 >
-> - Sahbaz S., Cox, R., **Lin, H.**, Washburn, I. J., & Greder, K. (November, 2020).
-Pediatric Psychological Stress Scale: Evidence for use in a Latino Sample.
-Paper will be presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
+#### Regression Toward the Mean, Lord’s Paradox, and Modeling or Forecasting Change in Longitudinal Analyses – SRCD (April 2021)
 >
-> - Cox, R., Sahbaz S., **Lin, H.**, Washburn, I. J., & Greder, K. (November, 2020).
-Fear of Deportation Scale: Evidence for use in a Latino Sample.
-Paper will be presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations, Virtual conference.
+> - **Chair**: Robert Larzelere, Oklahoma State University
+> - **Paper 1**: Causal Graphical Analysis of Regression to the Mean - Yongnam Kim, Seoul National University;
+> - **Paper 2**: Dual-Centered ANCOVA Overcomes Bias in ANCOVA with More Statistical Power than Difference-Score Analyses - **Hua Lin** & Robert Larzelere, Oklahoma State University;
+> - **Paper 3**: Estimating School Effectiveness: An Application of Lord’s Paradox - Daniel Wright, University of Nevada at Las Vegas;
+> - **Paper 4**: Design and Analytic Features for Reducing Biases in Skill-Building Intervention Impact Forecasts - Daniela Alvarez-Vargas, Sirui Wan, & Drew Bailey, University of California - Irvine.
 >
+### Poster presentations
+>
+> - **Lin, H.** & Larzelere, R. E. (April 2021).
+Using Machine Learning to Identify Key Predictors for Alcohol, Tobacco, and Drug Use in Adolescents.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.
+>
-> - Washburn, I. J., **Lin, H.**, Sahbaz S., Greder, K., & Cox, R. (November, 2020).
-Positive Youth Development Caring Scale: Evidence for use in a Latino Sample.
-Paper will be presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations.
+> - Cox, R., **Lin, H.** & Larzelere, R. E., Sahbaz S., Washburn, I. J., Greder, K., Leon, M., Lopez, A. (April 2021).
+Latino Immigrant Family Language Discrepancies and Problematic Youth Outcomes: Parent-Youth Conflict as a Mediator.
+Poster will be presented at the 2021 virtual biennial meeting of the Society for Research in Child Development.

 [More Presentations...](/publications/#referred-conference-presentations)